bronfman/incubator-cordova-docs/docs/en/edge/guide/getting-started/blackberry/index.md

 To register for Signing Keys visit, and complete the [BlackBerry Keys Order Form](https://www.blackberry.com/SignedKeys).

 Once you receive your Signing Keys, they'll need to be setup.
-To lean how to setup your Signing Keys visit the [BlackBerry HTML5/WebWorks website](https://developer.blackberry.com/html5/documentation/signing_setup_bb10_apps_2008396_11.html).
+To learn how to setup your Signing Keys visit the [BlackBerry HTML5/WebWorks website](https://developer.blackberry.com/html5/documentation/signing_setup_bb10_apps_2008396_11.html).

 4. Install Cordova